-Prospective students can access the self-managed application online by going to moody.edu and clicking on the "Apply" button, which is on most pages of the website, or by going to moody.edu/chicago/apply or moody.edu/spokane/apply respectively.
-Prospective students must first create an application account by providing biographical and demographical information.
-Once the application account is created, applicants may select the proper application: Undergraduate School Application-Chicago, or Undergraduate School Application-Spokane, Washington.
+Prospective students can access the self-managed application online by going to moody.edu, clicking Admissions and following the links to the "Apply Now!" button.
 The online application consists of the application, autobiographical essays, an outline of Moody's Doctrinal Statement, reference forms, and all necessary instructions.
 Please follow the application instructions carefully.
 Applicants may receive assistance by calling (800) 967-4624 or by emailing admissions@moody.edu.